-As students of Art History you will examine the products of cultures, trace their origins, chart their development and debate their significance.
+As a student of Art History, you will examine the products of cultures, trace their origins, chart the development of creative practices and debate their significance.
 To this end, our BA Art History degree promotes critical thinking and equips you with essential research and writing skills, ensuring that you not only gain knowledge but will be prepared to make use of whatever you learn.